Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

-run into cases where data is rolled up (in whisper) using, say, max or count, but then accidentally with average while creating your visualization, resulting in incorrect information.
+run into cases where data is rolled up (in whisper) using, say, max or count, but then accidentally with average while creating your visualization, resulting in incorrect information and nonsensical charts.
 It's easy to make mistakes and applying the wrong function for rollups or runtime consolidation.
-It would be nice if the roll-up configuration would also apply here (the function choice as well as xFilesFactor, see above), but for now, just be careful :)</li>
+It would be nice if the roll-up configuration would also apply here (not just xFilesFactor, as above, but also the choice of function), but for now, just be careful :)</li>
 </ul>

 (side note: only having 1 option to consolidate data can be restricting.
 Many